Quantum gradient descent for linear systems and least squares: Introduction

+Let us next consider the case of symmetric sparse matrices $A$ such that all entries have absolute value bounded by $1$.
+In this case, we have $s_{1}(A) \leq s(A)$ for all $A$.
+With this scaling, we can compare with the quantum linear system solver \cite{CKS15} in the HHL input model with running time depends on $s(A)$, the QRAM data structure based approach for this case has running time depending on $s_{1}(A) \leq s(A)$.
+Lastly, we note that $\mu(A)=\Omega(\sqrt{n})$ for some matrices, meaning that the QRAM data structure based linear system solvers do not provide exponential savings for all matrices.

+We also note that a quantum walk that can be used for linear systems with scaling $\mu(A) = \norm{ |A|}_{2}$ is known \cite{M90}, where $|A|$ is obtained by taking absolute values of the entries of $A$.
+However, an efficient QRAM data structure to implement this walk is not known, such an algorithm would involve updating the singular vectors corresponding to the largest singular value for $|A|$ with cost $\text{polylog}(n)$.
+Finally we note that the running time dependence for the QRAM data-structure based linear system solver has been further improved to linear in $\kappa(A)$ and then the error to $\log (1/\delta)$ in the recent work \cite{CGJ18}.

-\subsubsection{Quantum iterative methods}
+\subsection{Quantum iterative methods}

-In our second main result, we provide a new framework for performing first order quantum iterative methods, or quantum gradient descent, for cases where the gradient is an affine function.
-This includes the case of positive semidefinite linear systems and regularized weighted least squares problems.
-Before explaining our quantum iterative method, we provide some details about classical iterative methods that are necessary for our description.
+Before explaining the quantum iterative method, we provide some necessary information about classical iterative methods.

-\paragraph{Classical iterative methods for empirical risk minimization.} We define more precisely classical iterative methods in the framework of empirical risk minimization.
-In this framework we are given $m$ examples from a training set $(x_{i}, y_{i})$ where variables $x_{i} \in \R^{n}$ and outcome $y_{i} \in \R$.
-The model is parametrized by $\theta \in \R^{n}$ and is obtained by minimizing the following objective function, \als{ F(\theta) = \frac{1}{m} \sum_{i \in [m]} \ell( \theta, x_{i}, y_{i}) + R(\theta). } The loss function $\ell( \theta, x_{i}, y_{i})$ assigns a penalty when the model does not predict the outcome $y_{i}$ well for example $(x_{i}, y_{i})$ while the regularization term $R(\theta)$ penalizes models with high complexity.
-We refer to \cite{BCN16} for a classical overview of empirical risk minimization.
+{\it Classical iterative methods for empirical risk minimization.} We consider classical iterative methods in the framework of empirical risk minimization \cite{BCN16}, where we are given $m$ examples from a training set $(x_{i}, y_{i})$ with variables $x_{i} \in \R^{n}$ and outcome $y_{i} \in \R$.
+The model is parametrized by $\theta \in \R^{n}$ and is obtained by minimizing the following objective function, \als{ F(\theta) = \frac{1}{m} \sum_{i \in [m]} \ell( \theta, x_{i}, y_{i}) + R(\theta). } The loss function $\ell( \theta, x_{i}, y_{i})$ assigns a penalty when the model does not predict the outcome $y_{i}$ well for the example $(x_{i}, y_{i})$ while the regularization term $R(\theta)$ penalizes models with high complexity.